opentechcommunity/docs/TASK FRAMEWORK.md

 #### TEAM STRUCTURE

-1. Have a meeting of the club, possibly, including all the club's core members.
+1. Have a meeting of the club, possibly including all the club's core members.

 2. Plan activities for next quarter.
 Activities such as learning, contribution, development, events or publishing.